 A waxing crescent is when it looks like a crescent and the crescent increases (“waxes”) in size from one day to the next.
 We can only see this phase in the west.

 4. First Quarter

-The first quarter lunar cycle (or a half-moon) is when half of the lit portion of it is visible after the waxing crescent phase.
+The first quarter lunar cycle (or a half-moon) is when half of the lit portion is visible after the waxing crescent phase.
 It comes a week after a new moon.

 5. Waxing Gibbous

-This cycle occurs when more than half of the lit portion of the lunar sphere can be seen and the shape increases (“waxes”) in size from one day to the next.
-The waxing gibbous phase occurs between the first quarter and full moon.
+This cycle occurs when more than half of the lunar sphere can be seen.
+The visible portion increases (“waxes”) in size from one day to the next.
+The waxing gibbous phase occurs between the first quarter and the full moon.